harrisonized/diy-transcriptomics/README.md

 	Rscript R/leishmania_eda.R
 	```

+5. Please read and keep the [style guide](https://github.com/harrisonized/diy-transcriptomics/tree/master/style_guide) in mind when you make changes to your fork.

 ## Getting Help

-If you try this code and you run into problems, please reach out to me through my Penn email: first\_name (dot) last\_name @ pennmedicine (dot) upenn (dot) edu, and I will be happy to answer your questions.
+If you try this code and you run into problems, please [create a Github issue](https://github.com/harrisonized/diy-transcriptomics/issues), and I will try my best to address it when I have time.
+Alternatively, you can reach out to me through my Penn email: first\_name (dot) last\_name @ pennmedicine (dot) upenn (dot) edu.